nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Enter command:
 > edit 1 n/Pencils
-Item at index 0 has been modified.
+Item at index 1 has been modified.
-Before: Markers | 3
+Before: Markers | 1 | To draw
-After: Pencils | 3
+After: Pencils | 1 | To draw

 Enter command:
 > edit 1 n/Markers q/5 r/ +
-Item at index 0 has been modified.
+Item at index 1 has been modified.
-Before: Pencils | 3
+Before: Pencils | 1 | To draw
-After: Markers | 8
+After: Markers | 6 | To draw
-Enter command:

-> edit 1 n/Markers q/5 r/- d/To draw on whiteboard
+> edit 1 q/5 r/- d/To draw on whiteboard
-Item at index 0 has been modified.
+Item at index 1 has been modified.
-Before: Markers | 8
+Before: Markers | 6 | To draw
-After: Markers | 3
+After: Markers | 1 | To draw on whi...
 ```